Hanbok: Po

 Po is a generic term referring to an outer robe or overcoat.
 There are two general types of po, the Korean type and the Chinese type.
 The mainstream Korean type is a common style from the Three Kingdoms of Korea period, and it is used in the modern day.

 Within the 5th-century tomb murals of the Goguryeo Kingdom, certain dancing figures are portrayed attired in Durumagi, a traditional Korean outer robe.

 A man and a woman in 20th-century Hanbok, the man wearing a Durumagi.

 Durumagi is a type of po that was worn for protection against the cold.
 It has been widely worn as an outer robe over jeogori and baji.
 It is also called jumagui, juchaui, or juui.

 The word Durumagi in Korean means "closed all around."
 Originating from the clothing styles of northern peoples, it evolved from Korea's traditional Po (outer robe) system, which dates back to the Goguryeo Kingdom.

 The Po of the Goguryeo era had a decorative seon (trim) and was fastened with a tti (belt), in accordance with the style of the time.
 In contrast, the later Durumagi has little difference except that it lacks the trim and is instead tied with chest goreum (ribbons).

-The outer robes of the Baekje and Silla kingdoms were also similar to the Durumagi.
-Evidence of this can be seen in historical paintings, such as the depiction of a Baekje envoy in the Liang Dynasty's "Portraits of Periodical Offerings" and a Silla envoy in a mural of foreign envoys from the Tang Dynasty's Tomb of Li Xian.
+The outer robes of the Paekche and Silla kingdoms were also similar to the Durumagi.
+Evidence of this can be seen in historical paintings, such as the depiction of a Paekche envoy in the Liang Dynasty's "Portraits of Periodical Offerings" and a Silla envoy in a mural of foreign envoys from the Tang Dynasty's Tomb of Li Xian.
 In these portraits, the envoys are wearing wide-sleeved robes that are slightly longer than a jeogori (upper jacket), indicating that all three kingdoms shared a similar style of garment.

 Baeja refers to sleeveless outer garments that are worn on top of inner garments.
 It can be different lengths, short to long.
 Kwaeja is interchangeable with baeja, but Kwaeja often refers to men's clothing.
 The Chinese type consist of different types of po from mainland China.